vifm − vi file manager

 type: string

-default: $SHELL or "sh" or "cmd" (on
+default: $SHELL or "sh" or "cmd" (on MS-Windows)

 Full path to the shell to use to run external commands.